jehixson3/Analysis-of-Gaming-Data-using-Pandas/README.md

 Analysis of purchasing data from online game Heroes of Pymoli.
-Utiulizing Panda's dataframes to learn Total Number of Players
+Utilizing  Panda's dataframes we learn the total number of players along with the percentage and count

 Purchasing Analysis (Total)